benjaminykim/chess/README.md

 # chess
-a chess platform written in Python, with the purpose of developing a competitive engine
+A Chess Platform written in Python with the intention to develop a competitive engine.

+Game model is still under development.